SGInikwo/TechTest/README.md

 # TechTest

 This website was made using asp.net core 5 mvc.
-(MAC)
+(MAC OS)

 The Dependencies:
   Razor RuntimeCompilation,